 BE AWARE!
 YOUR CREDIT CARD INSURANCE PROBABLY DOES NOT COVER "COURTESY" CARS FROM CAR DEALERSHIPS.

-I recently took in my car to Maranello BMW to get it serviced and paid for one of their BMW "loaner" / "courtesy" cars overnight.
+I recently took my car in to Maranello BMW for a service and paid for one of their BMW "loaner" / "courtesy" cars overnight.
 When I returned the car, there were two small scratches - not at all deep - one I knew about on the tire rim (a curb got in my way when parking - just a slight scratch) and the other may have happened when I parked in a parking lot, or perhaps when I dropped it off in the drop-off bay at BMW where other people were walking about - I have no idea.
-It's even possible it was there before I took the car - but I'm not denying it might have happened while in my care - I just was not aware it at all.
+It's even possible it was there before I took the car - but I'm not denying it might have happened while in my care - I just was not aware of it at all.

-When I was signing for the courtesy car the day of my service, I asked where to decline the Collision Loss Waiver or the Damage Loss Waiver since I was going to rely on my credit card insurance and they require you do that.
-They said Maranello BMW doesn't provide insurance so there was none to decline and I would have to use my own insurance to pay for any damages.
-They never mentioned that credit card insurance does not typically cover courtesy cars, even though I had just told them that's what I was relying on, and BMW almost certainly knows this from past experience.
+When I was signing for the courtesy car the day of my service, I asked where to decline the Collision Loss Waiver or the Damage Loss Waiver since I was going to rely on my credit card insurance to cover any damage, and insurance requires you do that.
+Maranello said that they do not provide insurance so there was no such clause to decline - I would have to use my own insurance to pay for any damages.
+Maranello never mentioned that credit card insurance does not typically cover courtesy cars, even though I had just told them that's what I was relying on; Maranello BMW almost certainly knows this from past experience.

 I asked Maranello BMW how much it would be to repair and how they spread the cost over various customers when there is more than one scratch on the portion of car being repaired.
 I thought that surely they would set aside a car as a loaner for 6 months or a year before fixing them up for sale.
-They said they charge everyone the full price since they repair it right away so it is always ready to be sold every day.
+Maranello said they charge everyone the full price since they repair it right away so the car is always ready to be sold every day.
 If one customer scratches the door, they paint the whole door and charge them the full price.
-If the next day another customer scratches the same door, they paint the same door all over again and charge the customer the full price.
+If the next day another customer scratches the same door, they paint the same door all over again and charge that customer the full price too.

-I said it seemed odd since there were a few existing scratches from before I took the car and the car already had 5,000 km on it, and it still had not been sold.
-I said that sounded like a great way to generate business for themselves and make lots of money.
+It seemed odd since there were a few existing scratches when I took the car and the car already had 5,000 km on it, and it still had not been sold.
+I remarked that it sounded like a great way to generate business for themselves and make lots of money.
 Their answer, which I later found out was not entirely truthful, was that they outsourced the repairs to third-party companies and they only charged customers what they were charged, so they were not making any money on it.

-So, just to sum it all up, a dealer owned by Remo Ferri Group was claiming that they weren't making any money from a body shop owned by Remo Ferri Group, even though they were charging the same retail rates they would to third-party owned cars - there was no special discount.
-I my mind that is Remo Ferri Group making money over and over again on the same repair of the same body part on the same car, without any warning whatsoever to customers of the "courtesy" cars they pay to rent that this is their practice.
+TO SUM IT ALL UP, a dealer owned by the Remo Ferri Group was claiming that they weren't making any money from a body shop owned by the Remo Ferri Group, even though they were charging the same retail rates to repair the courtesy cars that they would to repair non-Maranello-owned-cars; i.e. they must have been making profit on it.
+In my mind that is the Remo Ferri Group making money over and over again on the same repair of the same body part on the same car, without any warning whatsoever to their customers, who were paying daily rates to rent Maranello's "courtesy" cars, that this was their practice.

 Do you think this is shady?
 Would you expect this from BMW?